emacsorphanage/quickrun/README.md

 Timeout Second
 --------------
-`quickrun.el` make the program time-out 10 seconds later as default, because of avoiding infinite loop.
+`quickrun.el` makes program kill 10 seconds later as default, for avoiding infinite loop.
 You can change this value through *quickrun-timeout-seconds*.
 If this variable is set *nil*, time-out does not occur.